-Tri-State Roofing & Chimneys is headquartered in Garfield, at 163 Midland Ave just off Passaic Street, so the foundations we work on here are in our own backyard.
+Tri-State Roofing and Chimneys is headquartered in Garfield, at 163 Midland Ave just off Passaic Street, so the foundations we work on here are in our own backyard.
 That local familiarity matters with foundation work, because Garfield has a specific combination of older housing and difficult soil that produces a recognizable set of basement problems — and we've seen them on these streets for years.

 Garfield's housing stock is mostly 1920s–1960s: streetcar-suburb colonials and capes, two-family flats, and older tenement-style multi-family along Outwater Lane and Passaic Street.
 The earlier homes sit on block, stone, or early poured foundations; the postwar ones on poured concrete.
 Underneath nearly all of them is the clay-heavy soil that runs through this part of Bergen County, which holds water against the foundation and swells when it's wet.
 Add Garfield's reliable freeze-thaw winters and you get the slow movement and seepage that drives most of our local foundation calls.